-The social aspects of running should never be overlooked, and joining RunKeeper is like having your own running club.
-Just head to the friends tab within the app and RunKeeper will mark those with RunKeeper installed.
+The social aspects of running should never be overlooked, and joining Runkeeper is like having your own running club.
+Just head to the friends tab within the app and Runkeeper will mark those with Runkeeper installed.
 Alternatively, you can add those who don't, and motivate them to get their running gear on.

 Step up to a challenge

-If you're struggling to find the motivation to pick up your running shoes and put some miles in, Runkeeper's new Challenge section is definitely worth checking it out.
+If you're struggling to find the motivation to pick up your running shoes and put some miles in, Runkeeper's new Challenge section is definitely worth checking out.
 In exchange for completing a 5K that day, or simply putting in a run, Runkeeper offers discounts from its store as well as the chance to win new running kit.
-The good news is that GPS and Stopwatch activities are generally eligible for most challenges so even treadmill runs won't go wasted.
+The good news is that GPS and Stopwatch activities are generally eligible for most challenges so even treadmill runs won't be wasted.

 Keep on running